Graduate jobs and schemes in retail

 The application process for graduate jobs in retail

 Most retail employers open applications to their graduate schemes in September and deadlines tend to fall in November and December.
 Even if the deadline falls after this, lots of employers invite candidates to interview and make offers before the deadline is up.
 If they fill all of their positions, they will close applications early so it's best to focus your energies on your job hunt in the autumn term.
+To find out more about what to do when, read our retail career action plan, which suggests what to do in the autumn, winter, spring and summer to make yourself more employable and secure a graduate job.

 Retail employers are very forward-looking and tend to be at the forefront of the latest recruitment trends and technology.
 The first stage of the process tends to be an online application form, which could include questions such as 'Why retail?' or 'Why do you want to be a buyer/merchandiser/fashion designer etc?'.
 Get help on how to answer these questions here.
+You may also need to send in your CV.
+Read our article on how to write a great graduate retail CV to help you get started.

 After this, it’s very likely that you will be asked to complete a video interview so read our article on what to expect from retail video interviews for lots of tips.
 The final stage is usually an assessment day.
 For more information and help, read our article on standing out at retail assessment centres.